Meta-Analysis with JASP, Part I: Classical Approaches: Abstract

 \section{Abstract}

 Meta-analyses play a crucial part in empirical science, enabling researchers to synthesize evidence across studies and draw more precise and generalizable conclusions.
 Despite their importance, access to advanced meta-analytic methodology is often limited to scientists and students with considerable expertise in computer programming.
 To lower the barrier for adoption, we have developed the Meta-Analysis module in JASP (\url{https://jasp-stats.org/}), a free and open-source software for statistical analyses.
 The module offers standard and advanced meta-analytic techniques through an easy-to-use graphical user interface (GUI), allowing researchers with diverse technical backgrounds to conduct state-of-the-art analyses.
 This manuscript presents an overview of the meta-analytic tools implemented in the module and showcases how JASP supports a meta-analytic practice that is rigorous, relevant, and reproducible.
+Tutorial videos accompany the examples presented in this manuscript.

 \keywords{Open-Source Software, JASP, Graphical User Interface, Meta-Analysis, Meta-Regression, Multilevel, Multivariate, Cluster-Robust Standard Errors, Estimated Marginal Means, Contrasts, Funnel Plot, Forest Plot, Bubble Plot}